 What is anxiety?

-Anxiety is a medical condition where a person has worries that are persistent and sometimes come out of the blue.
+Anxiety is a medical condition where a person experiences worries that are persistent and sometimes come out of the blue.
 There are many types of anxiety and anxiety disorders.
-Anxiety is a common condition, and if you have anxiety, don’t be afraid because many people suffer from it, and you can get help.
-The worst feeling is when you’re convinced that you’re alone in your mental health issues, but anxiety disorders are prevalent.
+Anxiety is a common condition that effects many people.
+If you have anxiety, there are ways that you can get help.
 Here are some different types of anxiety and anxiety disorders.
 In this section, you will read about common anxiety disorders and issues that affect your relationship when you or your partner have anxiety.

 Generalized Anxiety or GAD

 When you suffer from GAD, you feel a pervasive sense of worry.
-You are ruminating about things for many days.
-To suffer from Generalized Anxiety Disorder, you need to have these symptoms for six months or longer.
-It feels like a looming sense that something’s not right when you have GAD, living with an anxiety disorder can make you feel like you’re constantly out of control.
-Your adrenaline is running high in a way that is uncomfortable and can cloud your thinking.
+You may ruminate about things for many days.
+It feels like something’s not right when you experience GAD.
+Living with an anxiety disorder can make you feel like you’re constantly out of control.
+Your adrenaline runs high in a way that is uncomfortable and can cloud your thinking.
 Imagine that you’re driving a car and there aren’t any brakes.
-That is the feeling someone has when they experience Generalized Anxiety Disorder.
+That is the feeling that someone has when they experience Generalized Anxiety Disorder.

 A phobia is an intense and highly specific fear.
-Sometimes, phobias have trauma involved.
+Sometimes, phobias can be initiated by a past trauma.
 For example, let’s say that you had a car accident and now experience a pervasive fear of getting in a car because you’re worried that you’ll get in a crash.
 This fear prevents you from doing things that you’d like to be able to do, like to drive yourself to work or school.
 That is a phobia affiliated with trauma.

 On the other hand, some phobias develop without any pointed reason or trauma.
-Phobias are an anxiety disorder.
+Phobias are a type of anxiety disorder.
 You may have heard of common phobias like arachnophobia or claustrophobia.
 People are afraid of different things, and if the symptoms of this anxiety disorder are causing you significant distress, it’s essential to seek the help of a mental health provider.

 Panic disorder is a type of anxiety disorder where someone has physical and mental symptoms that seemingly come out of the blue.
 When experiencing a panic attack, you could experience a rapid heartbeat, shortness of breath, racing thoughts, or sweating.
 When you have a panic attack, you might feel like you’re dying or having a heart attack and experience symptoms that lead to a genuine worry that this is happening.
 That’s how terrifying living with panic disorder can be.
-To have panic disorder, you need to be experiencing these attacks for more than a month.
+To be diagnosed with a panic disorder, you would have experienced these attacks for more than a month.
 Panic disorder can overlap with symptoms of PTSD or other diagnoses.
 You might have panic attacks because you’re triggered by something from your past.
 There are panic attacks that also result in symptoms that are pervasive in anxiety disorders such as OCD or GAD.